CurrentCoin/information/README.md

 Templates
 ------

-Most users will use pre-made templates, but anyone can create a new template.
+Most users use pre-made templates, but anyone can create a new template.
 The [brand page template](https://github.com/CurrentCoin/template-brand-page) and the [info spinner template](https://github.com/CurrentCoin/template-info-spinner) are examples of CurrentCoin templates.

 A valid CurrentCoin template must have the following: